 Additional information for intra EU cross-border transactions

 Cross-border within EU-countries and EEA states*: Belgium, Bulgaria, Denmark, Germany, Estonia, Finland, France (incl.
-French Guiana, Guadeloupe, Martinique, Mayotte, Reunion, St. Barthelemy, St. Martin - French part), Greece, Great Britain, Ireland, Iceland *, Italy, Croatia, Latvia, Liechtenstein*, Lithuania, Luxembourg, Malta, Netherlands, Norway*, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary, Cyprus.
+French Guiana, Guadeloupe, Martinique, Mayotte, Reunion, St. Barthelemy, St. Martin - French part), Greece, Ireland, Iceland *, Italy, Croatia, Latvia, Liechtenstein*, Lithuania, Luxembourg, Malta, Netherlands, Norway*, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary, Cyprus.

 The basics: IBAN and BIC for cross-border transfers